astronomer/docs/astro/cli/test-your-astro-project-locally.md

 Use the results of this test alongside the dependency change test to fix errors in your DAGs caused by the upgrade.
 You can also use this report to estimate the time you need to complete the upgrade.

 To run only the DAG test, run `astro dev upgrade-test --dag-test`

-### Test Results Overview

-The tests result in a folder that contains the results of the tests.
-The folder created by the tests will be called `upgrade-test-<old-version>--<new-version>` and will be in your Astro project folder.
-The version shown in the name is not the Airflow Version.
-They are either the Runtime or Certified version.
-The following files will be in the test result folder if all the tests run successfully:

-- `conflict-test-results.txt` - This file is the pip compile result from the conflict test.
-- `pip_freeze_<old-version>` - This file results from running pip freeze in the old(not upgraded) environment.
-Versions are either Runtime or Certified versions
-- `pip_freeze_<new-version>` - This file results from running pip freeze in the upgraded environment.
-Versions are either Runtime or Certified versions.
-- `dependency_compare.txt` - This file contains the result of the dependency version test.
-This file contains a list of pip packages that were added, removed, or changed after the upgrade.
-- `Dockerfile` - Upgraded `Dockerfile` used in the dependency version and DAG test.
-- `dag-test-results.html` - the HTML file containing the results of the DAG test.
-DAGs that have import errors after the upgrade will be shown here along with the first error encountered.

-Every time you rerun the test for the same upgrade all the files in the test results folder will be changed.
-If you’d like to keep results for a particular test run make sure to change the folder name.